ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-Identifiers in a new-order request MAY contain wildcard identifiers, even if
+Identifiers in a new-order request MAY contain DNS type identifiers with
-the resulting authorizations returned by the server do not.
+wildcard values, even if the resulting authorizations returned by the server do
+not.
+DNS type identifiers for a wildcard value MUST contain only one '*'
+wildcard character comprising the entire leftmost DNS label.
+(E.g.
+"*.foo.example.com" not "foo.*.example.com" or "*.*.example.com").

 The elements of the "authorizations" and "identifiers" array are immutable once
 set.
 The server MUST NOT change the contents either array after they are